MechanicalRock/mechanicalrock.github.io/_posts/2024-08-02-wayfinder-latest.markdown

 ---
 layout: postv2
 font: serif
-title: "Exploring the Latest Updates to WayFinder - The Evolution of our Recommendation Engine"
+title: "WayFinder: The Evolution of our Recommendation Engine"
 description: "A journey through the complexity of creating a recommendation engine to foster high performing software teams"
 date: 2024-08-02
 highlight: monokai